 If GitHub seems bizarre/confusing/too-geeky see if this small experience can smooth the hump of entry.
 I want to find out if the entrance barrier can be smoothed.
 So please, go fork my stuff, please.

 And I will followup in a next post with a different, real world change you can do.

 Top / Featured Image: I hoped to find a photo of a tourist attraction featuring a giant fork, but my searches came up empty (I mostly for photos of front forks of Giant brand mountain bikes)

 So I made a montage of two images licensed CC0 or public domain from pixabay — a fork PNG image and another one of the ranch buildings (it looks like the Alps but might be the Sierra Nevada too, or heck Colorado).
 I assembled in Photoshop and converted to black and white.

-The post "Fork on the Range: Getting Over the Fear of GitHub Forking" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2016/04/github-forking/) on April 5, 2016.
+The post "Fork on the Range: Getting Over the Fear of GitHub Forking" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/04/github-forking/) on April 5, 2016.